• Skip to primary navigation

 Substitutions & variations

-• Use ghee - If you're cooking chicken pulao for a special occasion, use ghee instead of cooking oil for a more luxurious taste.
+• Use ghee: If you're cooking chicken pulao for a special occasion, use ghee instead of cooking oil for a more luxurious taste.

 Step-by-step instructions

-• Tenth step - Once the rice has soaked up all the water, turn the stove to its lowest setting, sprinkle the black cumin seeds, and seal the pot with foil.
-Place the lid over the foil to completely seal in all of the steam and cook for 15 minutes.
+• Tenth step: Place the lid over the foil to seal in all the steam, and cook on low for 15 minutes.

 Expert Tips

-• Seal tightly to steam - For best results, I use foil to seal my pot before placing the lid on it.
+• Seal tightly to steam: For best results, I use foil to seal my pot before placing the lid on it.
 The steam doesn't evaporate this way, and the rice cooks perfectly.

 Recipe FAQS